PSHE

 Children and teachers have the freedom to change and adapt the challenge by choice activities

-Display areas around school both link to and celebrate the common themes of Talking Points, protected characteristics British Values and diversity.
+Display areas around school both link to and celebrate the common themes of Talking Points, British Values and belonging.

-PSHE also provides some inspiration for our assemblies through diversity, protected characteristics, mental wellbeing and British Values
+PSHE also provides some inspiration for many of our assemblies.

 Examples of displays and children’s work demonstrate our intent and implementation for all pupils.